 The outgoing host is encouraged to end their show (whenever possible) with a song to allow ample time for the incoming programmer to settle in before the next show begins.

 Departing hosts are urged to leave the studio organized and ready for use.
-Please close out and clean-up open browser windows on both the Linux and Mac computers, secure headphones, turn off unused channels on the board, etc.
+Please close out and clean-up open browser windows on both the Mac Mini and laptop computers, secure headphones, turn off unused channels on the board, etc.

 Arriving programmers are asked to wait outside until five minutes before their show is scheduled to begin before entering the studio.